tenchhos/Vincent-tutorial/README.md

 # Vincent-tutorial
 This is a tutorial about how to use Vincent for data visualization.
-Since, Vincent is a visualization tool The tutorial is written on ipython
+Vincent is a visualization tool in python.
+The tutorial is written on ipython notebook.